pH7Software/pH7-Social-Dating-CMS/docs/UPGRADING.md

 ## Unreleased authentication maintenance

+SMS activation now uses numeric, single-use codes valid for five minutes, with five attempts per code.
+Requests in the same session are limited to one per minute and five per 15 minutes.
+New installations use six digits; existing configurations may retain a length from four to eight.
+Pending SMS verification sessions must restart after deployment.
+Successful phone activation returns to the normal login page, where account restrictions and two-factor authentication still apply.
+Gateway failures leave no usable code; check the configured SMS provider if delivery continues to fail.

 No database migration is required.
 Deploy the matching application and framework files together.
 A sign-in waiting for a two-factor code during deployment must restart from the login page.
 New verification sessions expire after ten minutes